What is C++?

 }

 The functions C++ defines related to its “structs” are simply a shorthand for what many C developers would otherwise do.
-Typically C developers would have included a pointer to the struct they’d like to modify (probably the first one).
+Typically C developers would have included a pointer to the struct (this is the time* t parameter) they’d like to modify (probably the first one).
 So C++‘s approach to creating these functions bound to particular structs is exactly that.
 Secretly behind the scenes C++ creates a function with an additional leading parameter being a pointer to the struct, and reserves the word “this” so programmers can refer to it.
 This can help disambiguate what the developer intended to do.

 /* Here, had we not used this-> the compiler might not have been sure that which variables were intended, the struct's or the function parameters */